What is Kentauri?

 The Youth Work Centre of Expertise Kentauri develops methods for identifying and recognising the competence acquired in youth NGO activities and together with partners will construct a digital tool for the recognition and identification of competence.

-Kentauri is developing the Duunikoutsi mobile app intended to support career coaching for young people, and the digital competence disc Osaamiskiekko that demonstrates how to utilise the competence accumulated in free-time hobbies and voluntary activities in studies leading to a qualification.
+Kentauri is developing the Duunikoutsi mobile app intended to support career coaching for young people, and the digital competence disc Osaamiskiekko that demonstrates how to utilise the competence accumulated in hobbies and voluntary activities in studies leading to a qualification.

 More information about Kentauri: